Yiqing Xu

 Why do authoritarian regimes charge political opponents with non-political crimes when they can levy charges directly related to opponents’ political activism?
 We argue that doing so disguises political repression and undermines the moral authority of opponents, minimizing backlash and mobilization.
 To test this argument, we conduct a survey experiment, which shows that disguised repression decreases perceptions of dissidents’ morality, decreases people’s willingness to engage in dissent on behalf of the dissident, and increases support for repression of the dissident.
 We then assess the external validity of the argument by analyzing millions of Chinese social media posts made before and after a large crackdown of vocal government critics in China in 2013.
 We find that individuals with larger online followings are more likely to be charged with non-political crimes, and those charged with non-political crimes are less likely to receive public sympathy and support.

-• What To Do (and Not to Do) with Causal Panel Analysis under Parallel Trends: Lessons from A Large Reanalysis Study with Albert Chiu, Xingchen Lan, and Ziyi Liu.
+• Causal Panel Analysis under Parallel Trends: Lessons from A Large Reanalysis Study with Albert Chiu, Xingchen Lan, and Ziyi Liu.
+Revise and Resubmit, American Political Science Review.

 Two-way fixed effects (TWFE) models are widely used for causal panel analysis in political science.
 However, recent methodological advancements cast doubt on the validity of the TWFE estimator in the presence of heterogeneous treatment effects (HTE) and violations of the parallel trends assumption (PTA).
 In response, researchers have proposed a variety of novel estimators and testing procedures.
 Our study aims to gauge the effects of these issues on empirical political science research and evaluate the practical performance of these new proposals.
 We undertake a review, replication, and reanalysis of 38 papers recently published in the American Political Science Review, American Journal of Political Science, and Journal of Politics that use observational panel data with binary treatments.
 Through both visual and statistical tests, we discover that the use of HTE-robust estimators, while potentially impacting precision, generally does not alter the substantive conclusions originally drawn from TWFE estimates.
 However, violations of the PTA and lack of sufficient statistical power persist as the primary challenges to credible inference.
 In light of these findings, we put forth recommendations to assist empirical researchers to improve practices.